Tanvi1505/fraud-loss-prevention-engine/README.md

 ## Why I picked this

 I kept seeing fraud detection projects on GitHub that reported 99% accuracy and called it a day.
-But the dataset they were all using — the ULB credit card fraud dataset — has fraud in only 0.17% of transactions.
+But the dataset they were all using, the ULB credit card fraud dataset — has fraud in only 0.17% of transactions.
 A model that literally predicts "not fraud" every single time gets 99.83% accuracy.
 That's not a model, that's just saying no to everything.

 I wanted to build something that actually answers the question a fraud team asks in real life: given that we can only review a certain number of flagged transactions per day, which ones should we look at, and at what point does flagging more transactions start costing us more than it saves?